Indiana Sports Betting: Best Legal IN Sportsbooks in 2023

 - 12 legal online sportsbooks active

 The Supreme Court’s (SCOTUS) ruling to overturn PASPA — the federal ban on single-game wagering — was the last domino to fall for Indiana to legalize sports wagering.
 The state’s sports betting legislation faced opposition on several fronts, including mobile sports wagering.
 It wasn’t until 2019 that the Indiana Legislature approved the bill, clearing the way for mobile and in-person wagering.

 Speaking on the legislation, Gov. Eric Holcomb said: “By modernizing our laws, this legislation will spur positive economic growth for our state and for an industry that employs over 11,000 Hoosiers.”

-Take a look at Indiana's sports gambling timeline:
+Take a look at our timeline of Indiana's sports betting industry:

 May 12, 2022: Indiana snaps a streak of six consecutive months with a sports betting handle of over $400 million.
 Its $360 million April handle is its lowest since September 2021.

 Feb.
 23, 2022: Sporttrade gains market access in Indiana by partnering with Caesars Entertainment.
 The company expects to launch its sports trading platform in 2023.

 Feb.
 16, 2022: MaximBet announces plans to launch in the Iowa and Indiana sports betting markets.